 Directed Reading—English 778 & Independent Doctoral Study—English 780 (available from Alyson)

-English 778 may be taken only after acquiring 24 hours of graduate coursework in English.
+English 778 may be taken only after acquiring 18 hours of graduate coursework in English beyond the MA.
 The Graduate School reviews the form to make sure the student is eligible to take the independent study courses, obtains the necessary Graduate School signatures and returns a copy to the department.
 See The English Department Guidelines on Directed Readings.

 When you have completed the foreign language requirement, bring your test score to Alyson.
 It will be documented on your plan of study.